mquinodo/OFF-PEAK/README.md

 ### 2) Coverage computation
-The main script 02_coverage-count.sh takes as input a text file listing the sample BAM files and IDs as well as the processed BED file from step 1.
+The main script 02_coverage-count.sh takes as input a text file listing the sample BAM files (.bai index files are needed in the same folder, they can be generated with samtools index command) and IDs as well as the processed BED file from step 1.
 It is outputing a file containing the coverage for each sample and for each target.
 It is called with bash and its computation time is 2-3 minutes per sample for WES:
 ```
 bash 02_coverage-count.sh